Isle of Wight Guru

 • Sandham Gardens (impressive minigolf, good-sized playground, bouncy net things)

-• Shanklin arcade and seafront minigolf (noisy machines which chuck out yellow tickets, three good quality minigolf courses)
+• Shanklin arcade and seafront minigolf (noisy machines that chuck out yellow tickets, three good quality minigolf courses)

 • Shanklin Chine (a pretty walkway with lights)